Gill-Bates/thelinuxtoolbox/readme.md

 ## All Scripts are designed and testet for Debian 10 (Buster)

-With this repository I provide the general public with a collection of helpful configuration settings.
+With this repository I provide to the general public with a collection of helpful configuration settings.

-It has taken me countless hours to gather all this information in various forums on the Internet.
+It has taken me countless hours to gather all this information in various forums or Blog postings on the Internet.
+Some of them were good, some accurate, some obsolete, or many simply wrong.
 I would have always wished for a central place where all my documentation is located.
 Voila - here it is!

 ## Game rules
 * All scripts comes "at it is" - without any guarantee.
 Copy & Paste does not absolve you from using your brain!